Anthony Schutz Associate Dean for Faculty & Associate Professor of Law

-Professor Schutz is a 2003 graduate of the College of Law and joined the faculty in 2006.
-During law school, he worked for Cline, Williams, Wright, Johnson, and Oldfather in Lincoln, Nebraska, and was the editor-in-chief of the Nebraska Law Review.
-After law school, Professor Schutz clerked for the Honorable C. Arlen Beam of the U.S. Court of Appeals for the Eighth Circuit until 2005.
+Professor Schutz has been with the law school for nearly all of the last 20 years, beginning in 2000.
+During law school, he worked for Cline, Williams, Wright, Johnson, and Oldfather in Lincoln, Nebraska, and was editor-in-chief of the Nebraska Law Review.
+He graduated in 2003 with the highest distinction and clerked for the Honorable C. Arlen Beam of the U.S. Court of Appeals for the Eighth Circuit until 2005.
 During the 2004-2005 academic year he also taught Legal Research and Writing at the College of Law as an adjunct instructor.

 Brett C. Stohs Clinical Associate Professor of Law & Cline Williams Director of the Weibling Entrepreneurship Clinic

 Professor Stohs joined the faculty in March 2012 to establish and direct a new in-house legal clinic that provides legal assistance to entrepreneurs and startup businesses.
 Since the Weibling Entrepreneurship Clinic opened in 2013, Professor Stohs has been pursuing research interests in the application of mind mapping software to clinical legal education.
 His particular interests relate to using mind mapping techniques to optimize client assignments to student participants in a live-client clinic.